top of page

 Digital Music Library Organization Tips

-Obviously, these consolidated genres are not a reflection of a limited music preference, but instead they are used as very broad genres names, which you have the flexibility to choose and customize.
-From a genre perspective, simply use the principle of the lowest common denominator, and consolidate any sub-genres into a more generalized genre name, which can even be a custom name of your choice.
-For example, I use the jazz genre for consolidating jazz, big band, and new age, while the rock genre serves as an extremely broad "catch-all" genre for pop, rock, alternative, metal, industrial, electronic, hip-hop, rap, etc.
+Obviously, these consolidated genres are not a reflection of a limited music preference, but instead, they are used as very broad genre names.
+Simply use the lowest common denominator, and consolidate any sub-genres into a more generalized genre name, which can even be a custom name of your choice.
+For example, I use the rock genre as an extremely broad "catch-all" for rock, pop, alternative, metal, industrial, electronic, hip-hop, rap, etc.

 Tip #2: Disassemble Greatest Hits Albums and Compilations

-Undoubtedly, some of the music in your digital music library consists of greatest hits albums and compilations.
+Some of the music in your digital music library probably consists of greatest hits albums and compilations.
 Another organization tip to consider is disassembling or breaking these albums apart.
-What I mean by this is restoring and renaming the album titles of the individual songs to the original album names that they were first released with.
-Depending on how many greatest hits albums and compilations that you have, this may seem like a bit of effort and may also seem somewhat contrary to being a tip about organizing a music library, but there are several distinct and tangible long term benefits worth considering.
+What I mean by this is restoring the individual songs to the original album names on which they were first released.
+Depending on how many greatest hits albums and compilations you have, this may seem like a bit of effort and somewhat contrary to being a tip about organizing a music library, but there are some distinct and tangible long term benefits worth considering.

 • From an album artwork perspective, disassembling any greatest hits albums and compilations would add significant visual interest to your music library.
-With greatest hits albums and compilations, all songs have the same artwork, which is usually visually dull.
-After changing the songs to reflect the original album name, you would then change the album art image to the original artwork of each respective album, which will give more visual interest.
+After changing the songs to reflect the original album name, you would change the album art image to the original artwork of each respective album.

-• For those with a distinct interest in music history, disassembling greatest hits albums and compilations enables a greater focus on capturing historical and background information of each song and album, as well as background information on the artwork, which is discussed in another tip further below.
+• For those with an interest in music history, disassembling greatest hits albums and compilations enables a greater focus on capturing the historical and background information of each song and album, as well as background information on the artwork, which is discussed in another tip further below.

 Below is a before and after example using two songs from the band Ministry.
-If you wanted to purchase the songs “All Day” and “(Every Day Is) Halloween," they are available on more than one compilation album.
-For example, one choice would come with the album name and artwork for Twelve Inch Singles, which is shown in the example image on the left.
-These two songs were originally released as a 12″ vinyl single with “All Day” as the A-side and “(Every Day Is) Halloween” as the B-side.
-You would change the album title for both to All Day and the track numbers to 1 of 2 and 2 of 2, respectively.
-You would then change the artwork to the original album artwork, which is shown in the example image on the right.
+If you wanted to purchase the songs “All Day” and “(Every Day Is) Halloween," that would have to be via a compilation album.
+For example, Twelve Inch Singles is shown in the image on the left.
+These two songs were originally released as a 12″ vinyl single with the song “All Day” as the A-side and the song “(Every Day Is) Halloween” as the B-side.
+You would change the album title of both songs to All Day and the track numbers.
+You would then change the artwork to the original album artwork, which is shown in the image on the right.

 Album artwork from the compilation